 The US eventually imposed quotas on Eastern European immigration making it still tougher to get into the United States.
 As the 1920s progressed, several Mlynov families split up as they attempted to get into the United States.
 In 1921, Sonia Demb (Sylvia Penn) left before her parents, Motel and Freida Demb (later Deming), and headed to a relative in Springfield, MA, where she soon was married.
 Her parents and younger sister followed her to Springfield in 1924 but soon moved to be close to other relatives in Baltimore.

-Sonny Goldseker also took leave of his family in Mlynov about this same time.
-His mother had died in 1914 near the outbreak of the War.
-He was about twenty at the time when he took leave in an emotional farewell from his father whom he would never see again.
-His daughter Audrey tells the story of his harrowing journey he had first to Buenos Aires before heading to the United States, where he joined his siblings Ida (Goldseker) Gresser and Morris Goldseker, who had emigrated before the War.
-His sister, Eta, who had mothered him in Mlynov after his mother died, would leave in 1924 for Palestine to marry David Fishman, who had made aliyah in 1921 with his parents, in the story of the Fishmans recounted previously.
-Sonny's brother Chuna followed him to Buenos Aires fell in love and stayed there, which happened to at least one other Mlynov boy, as we shall now see.[32]
+Sonny Goldseker took leave of his family about this same time.
+His mother had passed away in 1914 near the outbreak of the War.
+He was about twenty at the time when he said goodbye in an emotional farewell to his father whom he would never see again.
+His daughter Audrey tells the story of his harrowing journey.
+He first made his way to Buenos Aires before heading to the United States, where he joined his siblings Ida (Goldseker) Gresser and Morris Goldseker, who emigrated before the War.
+His sister, Eta, who had mothered him in Mlynov after his mother died, subsequently left Mlynov in 1924 for Palestine to marry David Fishman, who made aliyah in 1921 with the Fishman family in a story recounted previously.
+Sonny's brother, Chuna, followed him to Buenos Aires, fell in love and stayed there, which happened to at least one other Mlynov boy, as we shall now see.[32]

 The Shargel family from Mlynov also split up at this time to try to get to Baltimore.
 Two of the older Shargel children, Mollie and Itzhik (Julius) had in fact already gone to the US before the War in 1909 and 1911 and had lived for a while in New York before migrating to Baltimore.
 Now that the War was over, the rest of their family wanted to join them.
 Sonny Goldseker, a close friend of Bernard Shargel, recounted the story to his daughter: